-The Manuscript Collection includes material dating from the twelfth century on, with a particular bias towards the nineteenth and twentieth centuries, covering issues as diverse as politics, music and language in eighteenth century Ireland, politics, culture and business in nineteenth and early twentieth century China.
+The Manuscript Collection includes material dating from the twelfth century on, with a particular bias towards the nineteenth and twentieth centuries.
+Papers relating to politics, music and language in eighteenth century Ireland contrast with politics, culture and business in nineteenth and early twentieth century China.
 The personal and literary papers of writers such as Somerville & Ross and Helen Waddell, and the notes and papers of academics Thomas Andrews, James Thomson, R.M.
 Henry and Charles MacDouall are also included.

 Below is a list of our Manuscript holdings.
 Where available, links to further information and detailed inventories are provided.
-Name and place indices for all listings in process.
+Name and place indices for all listings are in process and collection level descriptions can be found on RASCAL.

 A - F